StarlitGhost/Balloon/readme.txt

 		Per-character balloons still work, they now go under eg: themes/<theme>/characters/Iroha.png ver 0.11 31/5/22 Scaling.
-		Added a scale command to increase/decrease the size of the balloon by a decimal multiplier, eg: 1.5
+		Added a scale command to increase/decrease the size of the balloon by a decimal multiplier, eg: 1.5 ver 0.11.1 2/6/22 Fixed image scaling when the balloon image changes.

 Send any feedback to Yuki in #unofficial-addons channel on Windower Discord.